dannguyen/padjo-2017-sql-exam/exam/questions/aggregation.md

 ```
-    WHERE bioguide IS NOT NULL
+    WHERE bioguide_id IS NOT NULL
 ```

 However, I had meant for the calculation and results to include all the data.